 - CDs were introduced in the US in 1985

-- The first mobile phone call was made in the UK by Ernie Wise
+- The first mobile telephone call was made in the UK by Ernie Wise

 I started to focus on what we called competitive analysis just before the Society of Competitive Intelligence (SCIP) was formed, and didn’t learn about SCIP until 1989, two years before SCIP published its first membership directory.
 I worked for Bell Atlantic, a new company then, a Baby Bell from the initial AT&T divestiture.
 We were working out our company infrastructure as I was figuring out how best to provide and collect competitive intelligence.